johnsusek/praeco/README.md

 docker run -v ${PWD}/public/praeco.config.json:/var/www/html/praeco.config.json -it -p 8080:80 servercentral/praeco
 ```

+Praeco should now be available on http://127.0.0.1:8080

 ## Developing

-If you instead want to develop for praeco, run the built it development server:
+If you instead want to develop for praeco, run the built-in development server:

 ```
 npm install